 A walking tour of PLU.
-Look at our cool plants!
+Look at our cool plants and trees!

 Here is an initial tree tour for your lunch time walks...

 Along the sidewalk: Allee of Maidenhair trees (Gingko biloba).
 Are a brilliant yellow during the fall season.
 They drop all of their leaves practically overnight.
 Only a few of these trees exhibit the regular growth habit.
 There is another Maidenhair on campus.
-Make sure to plant only the male trees--the female trees produce a fleshy fruit that is ill smelling.
+Make sure to plant only the male trees–the female trees produce a fleshy fruit that while edible is ill smelling.
+If you dare eat one be sure to peel the fruit as the skin has a chemical similar to poison ivy.
 This is one of earth’s oldest trees.
 It has been growing for 150 million years and was indigenous to North America.
 (See Vantage WA, Petrified Forest).
 Now it is grown in China.